Tara Buck: Film

 The actress has appeared in several independent feature films including the American-Italian-Mexican drama film, Medeas in 2014 with Catalina Sandino Moreno and directed by Andrea Pallaoro.
 The film premiered at the 70th annual Venice Film Festival, and was well received by critics.
 She appeared in the horror film, At the Devil's Door with Naya Rivera that premiered at the South by Southwest (SXSW) film festival in 2014.

-Buck was the lead in the 2016 film Great Plains, from director [Blair Hayes] and starred in the 2016 Judd Apatow Netflix comedy film Pee-Wee's Big Holiday.
+Buck was the lead in the 2016 film Great Plains, from director [Blair Hayes] and starred in the 2016 Judd Apatow Netflix comedy film Pee-wee's Big Holiday.

 She starred in A Mother’s Escape also in 2016 for the Lifetime channel.

 In 2017, Buck starred in and executive produced the film, Son of Perdition, a period drama set in the early days of the American frontier which was written and directed by Trevor Riley.

 Buck had a supporting role in the crime thriller, Inherit The Viper with Josh Hartnett.
 The film had its world premiere at the Zurich Film Festival in 2019 and was released internationally by Lionsgate in early 2020.

 Personal life

 Buck married singer/songwriter Chris Pierce in 2012.
 She lives in Southern California with her husband.

 The actress is an outspoken feminist and has been a guest speaker for multiple events that address issues of gender inequality including, among others, "Conversations With Exceptional Women," an annual conference bringing together highly accomplished women from all professional areas to discuss female-related concerns.

-In addition, along those lines, Buck founded her own production company called She & I Productions.
-The company, based in Los Angeles, is a film and television production company geared toward female content and its mission is a commitment to the empowerment of women both in front of and behind the camera.
+Buck founded her own production company called She & I Productions.
+The company, based in Los Angeles, is a film and television production company geared toward female content.
+Its mission is a commitment to the empowerment of women both in front of and behind the camera.

 Buck and her husband are co-owners of a boutique wine label called Ledbetter.
 Ledbetter Wines can be found in many California restaurants.